pilotgary/SV08-PZ-Probe/README.md

 If you don't have the right connectors on hand, harvest the ones from the Sovol heater and thermister.
 Cut them off keeping 15mm to 20mm of wire tails attached.
 Fit the E3D Revo hotend to the heatsink.
 The Revo has Molex connectors fitted and comes with extension cables.
 For the initial setup I used the extension cables, but later removed them, cutting off the Molex, and soldering the cables to the toolhead connector tails, making sure there was a little slack in the cables once connected.

+For mine I had a new plug for the heater and re-used the one from the original thermistor.
+I also used some liquid insulation tape for strain relief.

 <img alt="PZ-Cable2" src="./assets/PZ-Cable2.jpg" height="480">

 ## Initial Testing